Park Van Tassel: California

 Van Tassel returned to the United States, living in the San Francisco Bay area and continuing his ballooning in Oakland.
 He briefly assisted in high-altitude glider flights arranged by John J. Montgomery near Santa Clara and helped establish balloon clubs such as the Pacific Aero Club and the Oakland Aero Club, making several recreational flights in his large City of Oakland balloon.
 He also patented a mechanical toy parachute in the 1921.

 Family life

 Van Tassel married Elizabeth Spencer in 1872 at Indiana, divorced and married Ella Block in San Joaquin, California in 1879.
 In 1885 he divorced Block and married Clara A. Coykendall at San Jose, California.
 In 1888, Clara became the first woman to make a parachute jump in the western United States.
 Clara filed for divorce in 1890, and Van Tassel married Edith Ann Nowlan in 1892 in India.
 After returning to California in 1900 without Nowlan, Van Tassel married again in 1912 to A. F. Barr at Oakland.
-He passed away October 24, 1930 at Oakland following a heart attack.
+He died October 24, 1930 at Oakland following a heart attack.